ChloeCarayon/Hadoop-Environment/TP3 _  MAP REDUCE.md

 x acerifolia	11
 ```

-### 1.8.4 Maximum height per specie of tree (average)
+## 1.8.4 Maximum height per specie of tree (average)

-We create *TallestSpecies* which will show the tallest tree of each species.
+We created *TallestSpecies* which calculates the height of the tallest tree of each species.
-It will implement a new mapper and a new reducer.
+It implements a new mapper and a new reducer.

-For the mapper named *TallestSpeciesMapper*, we will focus on two information: we will use the species as a key and the height as the value for our key value couple.
+For the mapper named *TallestSpeciesMapper*, we focus on two information: we need the species as a key and the height as a value for our key value couple.

-For the reducer and combiner called *MaxReducer*, we will focus on the maximum height of each species.
-For each key, we will compare our current height with the maximum and while change if needed.
+For the reducer and combiner called *MaxReducer*, we focus on the maximum height of each species.
+For each key, we compare each height with the current maximum and change it if the height read is bigger.
-We will return the key with the maximum value.
+We return the key with the corresponding maximum value of height.

-In *TallestSpecies* , we will specify that we used *TallestSpeciesMapper* as mapper and *MaxReducer* as combiner and reducer.
+In *TallestSpecies*, we specify that we use *TallestSpeciesMapper* as mapper and *MaxReducer* as combiner and reducer.

-Finally, we will have to call our *TallestSpecies*  in the AppDriver in order to be able to run it.
+Finally, we call our *TallestSpecies* in the AppDriver in order to be able to run it.

-Now let's take a look on our output.
+Now let's take a look at the output.
-First we run :
+First we run:
 ```
 -sh-4.2$ yarn jar  hadoop-examples-mapreduce-1.0-SNAPSHOT-jar-with-dependencies.jar tallestspecies trees.csv tallestspeciesout
 ```

-We will obtain:
+We obtain:
 ```
 -sh-4.2$ hdfs dfs -cat tallestspeciesout/part-r-00000
 araucana	9.0